 Then again, a reasonable argument should still be made for the efficacy of antibiotics.
-For example, the RCT study by Louie et al. investigates the distinct effectiveness of fidaxomicin and vancomycin during and after treatment of CDI.
+For example, the RCT study by Louie et al investigates the distinct effectiveness of fidaxomicin and vancomycin during and after the treatment of CDI.
 In the study, fidaxomicin proved to be more superior to vancomycin, especially in its pursuit to reduce recurrence and toxin reexpression in the intestinal microbiome.
-Statistically speaking, while reappearance of toxin in collected fecal samples was observed in 28% of vancomycin-treated patients (29 of 94, p = 0.03), only 14% was observed in fidaxomicin-treated patients (13 of 91, p = 0.03).
-Similarly, while 23% of vancomycin-treated patients (10 of 44) experienced rCDI, only 11% of fidaxomicin-treated patients had a recurrence.
-Collectively, it can be understood that compared to vancomycin, fidaxomicin may serve as a robust choice of treatment during both pretreatment and post-treatment phases of FMT, making way for a higher treatment prognosis in the event of using FMT as a rescue modality in refractory cases of CDI.
+Statistically speaking, while reappearance of toxin in collected fecal samples was observed in 28% of vancomycin-treated patients (29 of 94 patients, p = 0.03), only 14% was observed in fidaxomicin-treated patients (13 of 91 patients, p = 0.03).
+Similarly, while 23% of vancomycin-treated patients (10 of 44 patients) experienced rCDI, only 11% of fidaxomicin-treated patients had a recurrence.
+Collectively, it can be understood that compared with vancomycin, fidaxomicin may serve as a robust choice of treatment during both the pretreatment and posttreatment phases of FMT, making way for a higher treatment prognosis in the event of using FMT as a rescue modality in refractory cases of CDI.